This post may contain affiliate links. Please read my disclosure policy.

 Our Safest Cookware Recommendations

-(Generally speaking, I do not use ceramic cookware when cooking with higher heat.
-Think searing salmon, making a stir-fry, etc.)
+Generally speaking, I do not use ceramic cookware when cooking with higher heat.
+Think searing steak or salmon, making a stir-fry, etc. I use these everyday for things like pancakes, eggs, etc.

-How to Take Care of Ceramic Non-Toxic Cookware
+How to Care for Non-Toxic Cookware

 If you’ve never cooked with ceramic cookware, it may be helpful to have a few rules of thumb so you’re ready to go when you start adding non-toxic pots and pans to your collection.